 David has a professional pharmacist background.
 He has held senior pharmacy management position in different hospitals in more than 25 years.
 His interests in medication safety, healthcare and information technologies in these years have provided David the expertise, passion and clear direction to be very much involved in medication safety.
 In late 1999, David, together with Michael Cohen of ISMP (US) founded ISMP Canada which has since initiated many medication safety projects across Canada.
 He has written numerous articles on medication safety in professional journals, newspapers, and ISMP Canada Safety bulletins.
 He is also an author of chapters on medication safety in two books.
 David has been speaking in many national and international conferences on medication safety.

-Julie Greenall, Director of Projects and Education
+Julie Greenall, Senior Director of Projects and Consultations

 Julie Greenall, RPh, BScPhm, MHSc (Bioethics), ACPR, FISMPC

-Certina Ho, RPh, BScPhm, MISt, MEd
+Certina Ho, RPh, BScPhm, MISt, MEd, PhD

-Certina Ho is a graduate of the Faculty of Pharmacy, University of Toronto.
+Certina Ho is a graduate of the Leslie Dan Faculty of Pharmacy, University of Toronto.
 Certina joined ISMP Canada in 2007 with a primary responsibility on medication safety initiatives related to community pharmacy practice as well as medication incident reporting and analysis.

 Dorothy Tscheng, RPh, BScPhm, CGP

-Dorothy earned her BScPhm. from the University of Toronto and is a Certified Geriatric Pharmacist.
-She has more than 20 years of pharmacy practice in pharmaceutical industry, acute care, drug information, community pharmacy and most recently home care.
-Dorothy is a published author of several articles and chapters in various pharmacy-related references and resources.
+Dorothy Tscheng, RPh, BScPhm, CGP, is a Certified Geriatric Pharmacist who graduated from the University of Toronto in 1993 and joined ISMP Canada in 2007.
+She has more than 25 years of pharmacy practice in pharmaceutical industry, acute care, community pharmacy, drug information, home care and medication safety.
+Dorothy is a published author of several articles and chapters in various pharmacy resources.
 Her management tenure includes oversight of the operations of a large drug information centre and responsibility for leading a team to achieve ISO 9001:2008 certification.

-Gary Lee, Manager of Information Technology
+Gary Lee, Information Technology Manager

 Gary Lee, BEng

-Michael J.A.
-Hamilton BSc, BEd, MD, MPH, CCFP
+Michael Hamilton BSc, BEd, MD, MPH, CCFP